LNV-AsBuiltDoc/LNV.AsBuiltDoc.Contracts/standards/architecture.direct-v1.collector-contracts.md

 Collector-contract tech validation assumes contracts pack version `>=2.0.0 <3.0.0` via `contracts.snapshot.json`.

 ## 5) Migration behavior (Core compatibility path)
 Until all modules emit the envelope natively, Core may migrate legacy wrapper payloads (`{ schemaVersion, items }`) into the required envelope shape.
+Assemblers may also apply narrowly-scoped compatibility for legacy `run_summary.json` summary payloads while Lenovo.DE/Core are updated to emit native envelopes.
 This compatibility path is transitional and should be removed after all collectors emit native envelope output.

 ## 6) Machine-readable onboarding plan